-9.1 Applicants or individuals acting on their behalf can apply for properties each day.
+- 9.1 Applicants or individuals acting on their behalf can apply for properties each day.
 The number of properties that can be selected each week is unrestricted, but the selections must be received before closure of the advert.
-Any late selections will not be considered.

-9.2 The size of home that an applicant can bid for depends on household size.
+Any late selections will not be considered. - 9.2 The size of home that an applicant can bid for depends on household size.
 If the household needs an extra bedroom(s) for medical, pregnancy or other reasons, (e.g., if they have a full-time carer) the decision about the size of home the applicant is eligible for will be taken by the MTCBC Housing Solutions Team when awarding the priority Band.
 Unless there are exceptional reasons agreed by the MTCBC Housing Solutions Team the size of property that an applicant can select and be considered for is outlined in the Home Size Matrix attached to this policy document in section 7 of this policy.
 When making a request to be eligible for additional bedroom applicants please note that you may not be entitled to any additional housing element or benefit if claiming benefits for the additional bedroom; any decision for such would be made by the benefits department or the DWP and not the decision of MTCBC Housing Solutions Team.
-At the time of any pre-offer checks the Registered Community Landlord partner for the property will assess your affordability for the additional bedroom; if this is deemed unaffordable the offer of the property may not progress any further.

-9.3 Applicants with dependent children are required to evidence the child resides with them through evidence of child related benefits; such as child benefit.
-Applicants or members of the household who are pregnant will also be required to provide appropriate evidence of pregnancy; A MatB1 form can be acquired from a Mid-wife to evidence that the pregnant applicant/household member is at least 26 weeks pregnant before the pregnancy can be taken into consideration for their application.
-Children of the same sex are expected to share a bedroom until the age of 16.
-Children of different sex can share a bedroom until the age of 10.

-9.4 Where a divorce or separated applicant is not the primary child carer but has sufficient evidence of joint custody of a child/children they will be eligible for an additional bedroom(s) in line with the home size matrix criteria for parents with children.
+At the time of any pre-offer checks the Registered Community Landlord partner for the property will assess your affordability for the additional bedroom; if this is deemed unaffordable the offer of the property may not progress any further. - 9.3 Applicants with dependent children are required to evidence the child resides with them through evidence of child related benefits; such as child benefit.
+Applicants or members of the household who are pregnant will also be required to provide appropriate evidence of pregnancy; A MatB1 form can be acquired from a Mid-wife to evidence that the pregnant applicant/household member is at least 26 weeks pregnant before the pregnancy can be taken into consideration for their application. - 9.4 Where a divorce or separated applicant is not the primary child carer but has sufficient evidence of joint custody of a child/children they will be eligible for an additional bedroom(s) in line with the home size matrix criteria for parents with children.
 Sufficient evidence accepted will be a Court order or letter from a registered Solicitor.
-The number of nights per year the child/children will spend with the other parent will be considered and included in the supporting evidence.
-This will be subject to individuals also being financially assessed to determine affordability for a larger property by a MTCBC Housing Solutions Officer making the decision as well as verifying affordability at the time of an offer being made.

-9.5 Where properties have had substantial or other adaptations that make them particularly suitable for an applicant with particular needs (e.g., in a wheelchair) they will be advertised on the basis that priority will be given to applicants needing accommodation that has been adapted in this way; they may directly be matched with individual applicants should the Local Housing Panel and relevant senior officer of the MTCBC Housing Solutions Team determine this to be appropriate.

-9.6 An applicant can request for the system to bid automatically for them on their behalf, but this will have limitations around the choices made.
-Applicants will be made aware of this option and the expectation that the system will bid for all suitable properties across the whole of the local authority, and the process of refusing suitable offers as stated in section 6.9 of this policy will still apply.
+This will be subject to individuals also being financially assessed to determine affordability for a larger property by a MTCBC Housing Solutions Officer making the decision as well as verifying affordability at the time of an offer being made. - 9.5 Where properties have had substantial or other adaptations that make them particularly suitable for an applicant with particular needs (e.g., in a wheelchair) they will be advertised on the basis that priority will be given to applicants needing accommodation that has been adapted in this way; they may directly be matched with individual applicants should the Local Housing Panel and relevant senior officer of the MTCBC Housing Solutions Team determine this to be appropriate. - 9.6 An applicant can request for the system to bid automatically for them on their behalf, but this will have limitations around the choices made.
+Applicants will be made aware of this option and the possible issues around the application process as a result.